Anwar Hossain Manju

-Anwar Hossain Manju (born 9 February 1944) is a Bangladeshi politician who is a former Jatiya Sangsad member representing Pirojpur-2 constituency which consists of Kawkhali, Bhandaria and Zianagar upazilas until January 2024.
+Anwar Hossain Manju (born 9 February 1944) is a Bangladeshi politician and former journalist who is a former Jatiya Sangsad member representing Pirojpur-2 constituency which consists of Kawkhali, Bhandaria and Zianagar upazilas until January 2024.
 He was elected a member of Jatiya Sangsad a total of seven times.
 He is a former Minister of Water Resources, Minister of Communications as Communications Transport and Minister of Energy and Mineral Resource.

-Early life
+Early life and education

+Manju was born on 9 February 1944 to a Sunni Bengali family in the village of Bhandaria, then part of the Backergunge District of Bengal.
+He is the son of Tofazzal Hossain Manik Miah, founding editor of The Daily Ittefaq, and brother of politician Mainul Hosein.
+Manju's paternal grandfather, Moslehuddin Miah, was originally from Faridpur.
+His mother was the daughter of Khandaker Abul Hasan Faridpuri of Bamna.
+Manju's maternal ancestor, Khondkar Munshi Samiruddin, was the naib (deputy) of Taluqdar Hosenuddin Chowdhury, the second Zamindar of Bamna.
+His maternal uncles are lawyer Khandaker Mahbub Hossain and journalist Khandaker Shahadat Hossain.

-Manju was born in the present-day Pirojpur District of Bangladesh.
-He is a graduate of the University of Dhaka where he completed his honors in geography with physics and mathematics.
-He pursued further studies in international relations at Georgetown University in Washington, D.C.
+Manju graduated in University of Dhaka, completing his honors in geography with physics and mathematics.
+He pursued further studies in international relations at Georgetown University in Washington, D.C..